phcp-tech/module-template-golang/README.md

-# golang-module-template
+# module-template-golang
-A code template for golang module
+A module template for golang.